RyanZotti/Self-Driving-Car/README.md

 **A:** By default the id is ***pi*** and the password is ***raspberry***.
 I usually ssh into mine using the Terminal application on my Mac.
 On Windows you could probably use Putty.
 See example command below.
 Note: your IP will probably be different.

-	ssh pi@192.168.0.35
+	ssh pi@raspberrypi.local

 **Q:** How do I find the IP address for my PI?

 **A:** There are probably multiple ways to do this, but whenever I connect my Raspberry Pi to a new wifi network I always have to plug in my keyboard, mouse, and HDMI cable so that I can view the Pi on a monitor or TV.
 Then open up the Pi console and type the command below, which will print the IP to your console.
+If you've already assigned a hostname to your Pi (e.g., replaced raspberrypi.local with something else), then you effectively don't need to use the IP address.

 	hostname -I